Build a RAG command line chatbot

 • Node version 18 or later.

 • TypeScript version 5 or later.
-If you are using JavaScript instead of TypeScript, you do not need TypeScript installed.
+If you are using JavaScript instead of TypeScript, you don’t need TypeScript installed.

 Store your credentials